Choose another writer in this calendar:

 From 1923 to 1935 he worked in various clerical, factory, and sales

-jobs while trying to establish himself as a writer.
-His first thriller, The Men Who Died Laughing, came back from the publisher almost immediately.
-Three months later he completed a school novel, Our Glorious Term, with the same result.
-The Captain of the Fifth, his third book, was also turned down, as well as The Mysterious Mr Rocco, Mystery at Mamby House, The Flying Turk, and Dazzle and the Red Bombers.
-By 1925, Creasey had received 743 rejection slips, and then made his breakthrough in the field of commercial fiction.
-Creasey's first book came out in 1930 and the first crime novel, Seven Times Seven, published by Melrose, two years later.
-It was a story of a gang of crooks.
-In 1935, when he quit his job as a grocer's clerk and became a full-time writer, he married Margaret Elizabeth Cooke; they had one son.
-Under her name Creasey wrote 14 romantic novels, beginning with For Love's Sake (1934).
-In 1937 alone, twenty-nine of his books were published.
-Creasey's earliest series featured 'Department Z' in counterspionage stories, beginning with The Death Miser (1933) and Redhead (1934).
-The Department leader Gordon Craigie with his heroic agents guarded the nation's interests.
+interests.
 The stories included First Came a Murder (1934), Carriers of Death (1937) and The Peril Ahead (1946).
 The gentleman-adventurer the Hon.
-Richard "The Toff" Rollison appeared in Introducing the Toff (1938).
-When Leslie Charteris's Simon Templar alias The Saint worked alone, this aristocratic adventurer had a butler, but "cracsmen and worse hated it most when the Toff worked on his own.
+Richard "The Toff" Rollison was introduced in Introducing the Toff (1938).
+When Leslie Charteris's Simon Templar alias The Saint worked alone, this aristocratic adventurer had a manservant called Jolly.
+"Cracksmen and worse hated it most when the Toff worked on his own.
 On those occasions he adopted measures to attain his ends which would certainly have not been approved by the majesty of the law, but they were undoubtedly effective."
-(In Introducing the Toff) Other characters in the stories were the Toff's titled aunt and Inspector Grayce of Scotland Yard.
+(Introducing the Toff, [Place of publication not identified]: Chivers Press, 1998, p.
+10; first published by John Long Ltd, 1938) Other characters in these stories were the Toff's titled aunt and Inspector Grayce of Scotland Yard.
 The Toff series continued for four decades.
-Using the names Ken Ranger, William K. Reilly, and Tex Riley (Two Gun Girl, 1938; Gunshot Mesa, 1939; Death Canyon, 1941, etc.), Creasey published also westerns in the 1930s and 1940s.
-Most of his knowledge of America Creasey had acquired from books and films, but later he traveld in the west and made his home in Arizona.
+Using the names Ken Ranger, William K. Reilly, and Tex Riley (Two Gun Girl, 1938; Gunshot Mesa, 1939; Death Canyon, 1941, etc.), Creasey published westerns in the 1930s and 1940s.
+Most of his knowledge of America Creasey had acquired from books and films, but later he traveld in the Unites States and made his home in Arizona.
 Except westerns, Creasey usually set his stories in the vicinity of London.
 One of the exceptions was a short story about a Chinese boy who falls in love with a Japanese girl in Tibet.
-Novels written as Anthony Morton featured the reformed jewel thief John "The Baron" Mannering, who has become a London antique dealer, amateur sleuth, and a secret agent in the service of British Intelligence.
-Mannering was introduced in Meet the Baron (1937).
+Novels written as Anthony Morton featured the reformed jewel thief John "The Baron" Mannering, who pursues a new career as London antique dealer, amateur sleuth, and a secret agent in the service of British Intelligence.
+Mannering was introduced in Meet the Baron (1937; U.S. title: The Blue Mask), modelled perhaps after E. W. Hornung's Raffles and Maurice Leblanc's Arsene Lupin.
 A television series based on Mannering's character was made in the mid-1960s under the title "The Baron," starring Steve Forest, Sue Lloyd, and Colin Gordon.
 Creasey

 once suggested that he could be